-People want to come to the aid of baby wildlife-help them understand whether and how they can.
+People want to assist baby wildlife-help them understand whether and how they can.

 Is that seemingly helpless baby wild animal really abandoned?
-In spring and summer, people frequently find baby wild animals who fall from trees or mysteriously seem to appear, and they assume the babies are orphaned.
+In spring and summer, people frequently find baby animals who fall from trees or mysteriously seem to appear, and they assume the babies are orphaned.

 To determine whether a baby is actually orphaned, you'll need to know the animal's approximate age, species and circumstances, and you'll want to get a sense of how accurately the caller is interpreting the animal's behavior.
 Some animal mothers leave their young alone for long time periods (deer, rabbits), while others closely supervise them (raccoons).
 The tips below will help you determine whether a given animal is truly an orphan-and, if so, what to do.

-A NOTE ON CONTAINMENT: Tell the caller not to touch or feed any baby wild animal.
+A note on containment: Tell the caller not to touch or feed any baby wild animal.
 If the animal is truly orphaned and/or injured and already in their possession, they should put the animal in a secure, ventilated container and keep her in a warm, dark and quiet place until a rehabilitator or ACO can assist.
 Let the caller know that loud noises can badly stress baby animals, and the wrong foods (like milk and lettuce) can kill them.
 Therefore, the caller should not feed the animal at all.
 If the caller must handle the animal, they should wear heavy gloves at all times.

-→ TO LEARN MORE about how you can help orphaned animals, visit humanesociety.org/babywildlife.
+To learn more about how you can help orphaned animals, visit humaneworld.org/babywildlife.